vdabro2/travel-lens/README.md

 **Flow Navigation** (Screen to Screen)

-* Forced Log-in -> Account creation if no log in is available
+* Forced Log-in -> Account creation if no login is not available
-* Compose a post -> back to timeline after posted
+* Compose a post -> back to location timeline after posted
 * Timeline post -> Detailed view

 ## Wireframes